 Children love to explore, engage and learn about the world around them using all their senses and there are many wonderful sensory toys on the market but they are often extremely pricey.
-We’ve got a great way to provide sensory play lights at home or in your setting for much less.
+We’ve got a great way to provide sensory play lights at home or in your setting for next to nothing!

 Supplies To Make Your Sensory Play Lights